CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 * reporting manager
 * individual employees

-Assignment rules should resolve into employee-level term objective plans when:
+Assignment rules should be applied into Employee Term Objective plans when:

 * PMS cycle is launched
 * assessment term is opened
 * assignment is refreshed
-* authorized HR/Admin explicitly synchronizes objective assignments
+* authorized HR/Admin explicitly applies objective assignments

 The system should strictly apply objectives only to the selected assessment term type and selected term labels.